Ptuxa/Ptuxa/README.md

 ## Hi there 👋

 I am a web application developer using .net (Asp.Net Core) and java (Spring).
-Now I continue to deepen my knowledge in backend development, and I learn React library.
+I continue to deepen my knowledge in backend development, and I started learning the React library.

 You can view my profile here:
 - 📫 www.linkedin.com/in/stanislav-naftolski-866b0121a